learn-co-curriculum/dsc-join-statements/README.md

 # Join Statements

 ## Introduction

- In this section, you will learn about several types of Join statements.
+In this section, you will learn about several types of join statements.
+Joins are the primary mechanism for combining data from multiple tables.
+In order to due this, you define the common attribute(s) between tables in order for them to be combined.

 ## Objectives

 You will be able to:

 * Compare and contrast the various types of joins
-* Understand the structure of Join statements, and the role of foreign and primary keys in them
+* Discuss the syntax and structure of join statements
+* Discuss the role of foreign and primary keys in them

 ## CRM Schema

-In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
-Doing this requires the use of **joins ** using shared columns from the two tables.
+In almost all industry cases, rather then just working with a single table you will generally need data from multiple tables.
+Doing this requires the use of **joins** using shared columns from the two tables.
 For example, here's a diagram of a mock customer relation management database.
 <img src='Database-Schema.png' width=550>

 ## Connecting to the Database

+As usual, you'll start by connecting to the database.

 ```python